 Sir John FranklinPrint Page

-Monument at Franklin Point commemorates Sir John Franklin who climbed the mountain in 1802 when he was with Flinders and also a visit he made 1844.
+A monument commemorates Sir John Franklin who climbed the mountain in 1802 when he was with Flinders and also a visit he made 1844.

 Sir John Franklin KCH FRGS RN (16 April 1786 – 11 June 1847) was a British Royal Navy officer and Arctic explorer.
 Franklin also served as Governor of Tasmania for several years.
 He disappeared on his last expedition, attempting to chart and navigate a section of the Northwest Passage in the Canadian Arctic.